Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

-Travelling wave parametric amplifier (TWPA) transmission line devices comprising SNAILs have in fact recently been experimentally demonstrated as sources of parametrically-generated multimode, entangled microwave photons \cite{Esposito2022,Perelshtein2022}.
-As we show below, it should be possible to repurpose such devices for demonstrating analogue black-white hole event horizon pairs.

-In particular, we shall establish analytically the existence of soliton solutions to the nonlinear transmission line dynamical field equations for the SNAIL phase difference coordinates in the spatial continuum approximation, by using the reductive perturbation method \cite{Taniuti1968,Taniuti1969,Taniuti1974}.
-The third and fourth-order nonlinearities lead respectively to the Korteweg-de Vries (KdV) \cite{KdV1895} and modified Korteweg-de Vries (mKdV) \cite{Miura1968,Wadati1973} equations, which are well-known to have exact, solitary wave (i.e., `soliton' in short) solutions \cite{kivshar1989}.
-A stably propagating soliton is formed in the superconducting circuit transmission line by balancing the dispersion and nonlinearity of the SNAIL unit cell elements \cite{Katayama2020,Katayama2021ieee,Katayama2021,Katayama2021laser} (see Refs. \cite{ustinov1998,wildermuth2022} for related work on solitons in JJ devices).
-We also numerically confirm that the analytically obtained soliton solutions propagate in the original, discrete circuit equations of the SNAIL TWPA.
+A three-wave mixing process caused by a third-order nonlinear potential can improve these aspects.
+However, the ordinary Josephson effect {\it alone} cannot produce odd-order nonlinearities such as a cubic potential.
+One way to achieve this is through a superconducting nonlinear asymmetric inductive element (SNAIL) \cite{Frattini2017}, which is a superconducting loop consisting of a single small Josephson junction (JJ) and several larger junctions in parallel as shown in Fig. \ref{fig:model}.
+This results in a third-order nonlinear effect, in addition to the leading fourth-order nonlinear effect of a single JJ.
+Travelling wave parametric amplifier (TWPA) transmission line devices incorporating SNAILs have demonstrated remarkable results in recent experiments \cite{Esposito2022,Perelshtein2022}.
+Specifically, parametrically-generated multimode entangled microwave photons were successfully observed, which highlights the promising prospect for generating and detecting Hawking radiation in such devices.
+However, it is not a priori obvious whether such a third-order nonlinearity can give rise to a soliton with an analogue black hole event horizon.

-These obtained solitons spatially modulate the velocity of weak `probe' microwaves and two stable horizons occur where the probe microwave and soliton velocities coincide, resulting in a black-white hole horizon pair.
+In this letter, we propose an analogue black hole soliton realization based on a Kerr-free nonlinearity using a transmission line comprising SNAIL unit cells.
+In particular, we shall establish both analytically and numerically the existence of soliton solutions to the nonlinear transmission line dynamical equations for the SNAIL phase difference coordinates.
+These obtained solitons spatially modulate the velocity of weak `probes' and two stable horizons occur where the probe and soliton velocities coincide, resulting in an analogue black hole and white hole horizon pair.
 Neglecting (quantum) noise and dissipation in the circuit dynamics, a soliton will propagate along the transmission line without broadening, in contrast to a background `pulse' solution to the linear phase coordinate wave equations, which undergoes dispersion \cite{Nation2009}.
 This stability has the advantage that the effective Hawking temperature (which depends on the probe velocity gradient at the effective horizon) does not decrease as the soliton propagates (with backreaction neglected).